Skip to main content

 • If no devices are displayed after execution, consider replacing the host.

-3. Identify Device Information Identify your device in the lsusb output based on the images below:
+3. Identify Device Information Identify your device in the lsusb output based on the diagram below:

 Loading...